- Get Involved

 A counselor woke in the middle of the night and the cabin was on fire.
 She was able to get the children out of the cabin safely, but wasn’t sure what do then except scream for help.
 She didn’t know where to go, who should be notified first, who could help.
 Darkness added to the confusion.

 Make sure all staff know the routines and the procedures for emergencies — where to go, who is in charge, communication plans, how to account for campers, who should treat injuries, how to use universal precautions, and where rescue equipment is available.
 How will staff know the safety concerns unique to your camp?
-See ACA standards OM-9, 10, 14 and 17.
+See ACA standards HW.4, OM.8, OM.9, and OM.11.

 3. Specific needs of campers or parent requests.